-Each of the graduate programs is administered by program director(s) who has (have) primary responsibility for student recruitment, retention and graduation, and the day-to-day conduct of their graduate programs.
+Graduate programs are administered by program directors who have primary responsibility for student recruitment, retention and graduation, and the day-to-day conduct of their graduate programs.
 Duties and procedures for program directors are described more fully in the Program Director's Handbook:

-$\underline{https://prod.wp.cdn.aws.wfu.edu/sites/275/2019/01/ProgramDirectorsHandbook.pdf}.$
+https://prod.wp.cdn.aws.wfu.edu/sites/275/2021/10/Graduate\Program\Directors\Handbook-RV21.pdf.